rijksuniversiteit-groningen/docker-cds/docs/source/papers/statistics/GeneNetTools/GeneNetTools.rst

 The `c_` prefix in the function name stands for containerized and receives a `JSON <https://www.json.org/json-en.html>`_ file name as a parameter.
-This file must contain information such as the data file, the parameters of the `visualization` technique and the output formats.
+This file must contain information such as the data file, the parameters of the function and the output formats.
 Finally, the container will stop running and the `--rm` flag will remove it.

 Function documentation
 ----------------------